AleBiancaIta/Pulse/README.md

 - [] Settings page

      **required**
-     - [] Ability to edit own user profile, for example: login and password
+     - [X] Ability to edit own user profile, for example: login and password
+     - [X] Contains a logout button - tapping on it should log user out completely and show the login page

      **optional**
      - [] Notifications permissions